micro/micro/docs/getting-started/helloworld.md

 ## Storage

 Amongst many other useful built-in services Micro includes a persistent storage service for storing data.

-### Interfaces as building blocks

-A quick side note.
-Micro (the server/CLI) and Go Micro (the framework) are centered around strongly defined interfaces which are pluggable and provide an abstraction for underlying distributed systems concepts.
-What does this mean?

-Let's take our current case of the [store interface](https://github.com/micro/go-micro/blob/master/store/store.go).
-It's aimed to enable service writers data storage with a couple of different implementations:

-* in memory
-* file storage (default when running `micro server`)
-* cockroachdb

-Similarly, the [runtime](https://github.com/micro/go-micro/blob/master/runtime/runtime.go) interface, that allows you to run services in a completely runtime agnostic way has a few implementations:

-* local, which just runs actual processes - aimed at local development
-* kubernetes - for running containers in a highly available and distributed way

-This is a recurring theme across Micro interfaces.
-Let's take a look at the default store when running `micro server`.

 ### Using the Store